 M.A., Scientific Illustration/Museum Studies, 1982, University of Arizona | With DAI since 2001

-Emilee edits, designs, and coordinates production of the Anthropological Papers and Technical Reports series for Desert Archaeology.
+Emilee edits, designs, and produces the Project Report series, the Technical Report series, and Anthropological Papers for Desert Archaeology.
 She also formats brochures, exhibits, newsletters, and posters.
 Emilee has conducted archaeological and paleontological fieldwork throughout Arizona, Nevada, Utah, and South Dakota.
-In her spare time, she works as a soccer referee for both adult and youth leagues.
+She is the editor of Glyphs, the monthly newsletter of the Arizona Archaeological and Historical Society.
+In her spare time, Emilee works as a soccer referee for both adult and youth leagues.

 B.A., Creative Writing, 1996, University of Arizona | With DAI since 2018